-Medical marijuana is becoming more popular as legalization sweeps across the USA.
+Medical cannabis is becoming more popular as legalization sweeps across the USA.
 Its proponents claim that it offers natural relief from a wide range of physical and psychological ailments.

 The situation has left many people wondering how cannabis therapy can help them and their loved ones.

 Today we will look at whether it can benefit patients with an exceptionally complex group of genetic conditions.
-Here’s all you need to know regarding cannabis for mitochondrial disease.
+Here’s all you need to know regarding cannabis for mitochondrial diseases.

-Mitochondrial disease is a genetic disorder that affects the mitochondria, an essential component of our cells.
+Mitochondrial diseases are a group of genetic disorders that affect the mitochondria, essential components of our cells.

 Mitochondria have the vital role of providing energy for all of our biological processes.
-They do this by converting sugar and fat from food into a molecule called adenosine triphosphate (ATP).
-This process is known as oxidative phosphorylation.
+They do this through chemical reactions that ultimately take energy out of food and store it in molecules called adenosine triphosphate (ATP).

 Mitochondria rely on over 1000 different proteins to function correctly.
 If any of these proteins are defective, then the mitochondria cannot produce energy effectively.
-This is precisely what happens in mitochondrial disease.
+This is precisely what happens in mitochondrial diseases.

 Due to a genetic mutation, one or more of the mitochondria’s proteins can become damaged.
-Some cells contain more defective mitochondria than others, meaning that two people with mitochondrial disease can experience the condition very differently.
+The resulting symptoms may vary from person to person.

 Symptoms can range from mild to severe.
-However, several types of mitochondrial diseases follow a particular pattern, for example, Leigh syndrome.
+However, several types of mitochondrial diseases follow a particular pattern.

-Mitochondrial disease tends to affect some tissues and organs more often than others.
+Mitochondrial diseases tend to affect some tissues and organs more often than others.
 These include the following:

 What Causes Mitochondrial Disease?

-Mitochondrial disease is a genetic disorder, meaning that it is inherited from one’s parents.
+Mitochondrial diseases are genetic disorders, meaning that they are inherited from one’s parents.

 In some types of mitochondrial disease, both parents must carry a defective gene for the condition to manifest.
 However, in some cases, it can be inherited from the mother alone.